 Professor Maya Steinitz teaches civil procedure, complex litigation, corporations, international business transactions, and international arbitration.
 Her research focuses on a wide range of topics in public and business international law, transnational dispute resolution, and the global legal profession.
-She is one of the nation’s leading experts in litigation finance and in that area her current research focuses on law firm finance and governance.
-Her web-based research platform, A Model Litigation Finance Contract, is the first-ever instance of ‘crowd-sourced’ legal research.
-Other research interests include complex cross-border litigation.
-Some of her works-in-progress are titled "Transnational Litigation as Prisoners’ Dilemma," "The Case for an International Court of Civil Justice," "Dewey & LeBoeuf's Post-Mortem Report and the Future of Law Firm Finance," and a book project tentatively titled "Law and the Self: An Imaginary Exchange of Letters between H.L.A.
+She is one of the nation’s leading experts on litigation finance.
+Some of her works-in-progress are titled “The Case for an International Court of Civil Justice” (forthcoming, Cambridge University Press), “Transnational Litigation as Prisoners’ Dilemma” (with P. Gowder), and “The Nature and Cost of Cross-border Mass Tort Litigation: An Empirical Analysis” (with P. Gowder).
+She is also working on a book project tentatively titled “Law and the Self: An Imaginary Exchange of Letters between H.L.A.
 Hart and G.H.
-Mead."
+Mead.”
 Her publications are available on Social Science Research Network.

 Prior to joining the University of Iowa College of Law as an Associate Professor in the fall of 2011, Professor Steinitz held a dual appointment as an Associate-in-Law and Lecturer at Columbia Law School (2009-2011).
-She has taught courses in comparative law, international law and international dispute resolution at Columbia Law School, Tel Aviv University and the Hebrew University of Jerusalem.
 Prior to joining Columbia Law School, Professor Steinitz served as a litigator at Latham & Watkins, LLP (2003-2009) and Flemming, Zulack & Williamson LLP (2001-2002).
 She also clerked for Israeli Supreme Court Justice Esther Hayut (1998-1999).
 She served in various capacities, including expert witness and consultant to law firms, NGOs and the United Nations, advising on litigation finance, international arbitration, and transitional justice.